-The collective claim seeks damages to compensate proposed class members for overcharges suffered as a result of the allegedly unlawful imposition of Commercial Card MIFs and Interregional MIFs.
+The collective claim seeks damages to compensate some of the proposed class members for alleged overcharges suffered as a result of the allegedly unlawful imposition of Commercial Card MIFs.
 The claim asks for money to compensate each Merchant who joins the claim for the loss each has suffered.